SCIInstitute/SCIRun/docs/SCIRun5ModuleGeneration.md

 ##### 6.1.6 Add Module Algorithm Files
 Module algorithm code isn't necessary if the module is simple.
 However using the algorithm class can be an easy way to work with the UI.
 Therefore, if the module that is being ported does not have algorithm code, consider adding it.
 If no algorithm code will be added to the module, skip this step.
-Copy the algorithm code from SCIRun4 to the appropriate directory within `src/Core/Algorithms/` (some algorithms have been copied and not ported to SCIRun5).
+Copy the algorithm code from SCIRun 4 to the appropriate directory within `src/Core/Algorithms/` (some algorithms have been copied and not ported to SCIRun 5).
-If there was no algorithm code in SCIRun4, copy a similar module algorithm code or the template code found in `src/Core/Algorithms/Template` and modify the names to match the module name with `Algo` added to it.
+If there was no algorithm code in SCIRun 4, copy a similar module algorithm code or the template code found in `src/Core/Algorithms/Template` and modify the names to match the module name with `Algo` added to it.
 For now, comment out all the code within each of the functions, except any necessary return commands.
-Some of the functions may need name changes to match the general format in Section 5.5.
+Some of the functions may need name changes to match the general format in [Section 5.5](#55-module-algorithm-code).
 Now fill out the algorithm section of the module configuration file.
 Add the algorithm code and header files to the *CMakeList.txt* file in the directory that the algorithm code is in (or possibly the parent directory).
 Include the algorithm header in the module code, then build SCIRun.
 If there are no build errors, start adding the commented out code as described in the next section.
 Commit all changes to the local branch.

 ##### 6.1.7 Add Module and Algorithm Functionality
 If all the previous steps are completed, all the files needed for the module have been created and the infrastructure code is working.
 Next, the functional code of the module will need some work to get working.
-This step of converting the modules is the most specific to the module and could require the most experience to know the various functions that may have been changed in SCIRun5.However, there may be some modules that require very little code changes in this step.
-[Section 6.2](#62-common-function-changes) provides some examples of commonly used functions in SCIRun4 and the replacement in SCIRun5.
+This step of converting the modules is the most specific to the module and could require the most experience to know the various functions that may have been changed in SCIRun 5.
+However, there may be some modules that require very little code changes in this step.
+[Section 6.2](#62-common-function-changes) provides some examples of commonly used functions in SCIRun 4 and the replacement in SCIRun 5.
 The key to making the module code functional is similar to the other steps, i.e., expose one small piece at a time.
 If there is a UI for the module, the state variables defaults need to be set.
 These need to be set in the `setStateDefaults` function.
 If there is algorithm code, these default definitions can be passed to the algorithm code, such as the example in [Chapter 5](#example-simple-module-with-algorithm).
 If there is no algorithm code, the state variables may need to be declared in the module code, as in UI example ( [Chapter 4](#example-simple-module-with-ui)).
 After setting the state defaults (and building the code), the module UI should display the defaults.
 When converting the module code, it may be easier to start on the more standardized code, then work toward the more specific code, as we have been doing through this tutorial.
 For example, it may be easier to get the input and output calls working (as in [Chapter 3](#example-simple-module-without-ui)), and then work on making the output what it needs to.
 Then, if there is algorithm code for the module, start by getting the algorithm call in the module code working with the algorithm code commented out, then work on the algorithm code.
 See Sections [6.2](#62-common-function-changes) & [6.3](#63-common-build-errors) for ideas to convert and fix specific functions and pieces of code.
 Commit all changes to the local branch.

 ##### 6.1.8 Module Testing
 Testing for a new module should occur intermittently while converting the code to make debugging easier, as we described in earlier steps.
 As you are trying to convert the module, test the module regularly to make sure that the output of module is as expected.
 Before finishing and submitting the module, test several types of inputs to make sure that the module behaves as intended.
 Since the module is converted from SCIRun 4, compare the outputs of the different versions.
 In addition to making sure that the module works as expected, the module will need to be tested regularly for regression testing.
 A regression testing network and unit test code is needed for the module.
 The testing network should show different uses of the module if there are different function.
 For unit testing see [Chapter 7](#creating-unit-tests) for information on creating unit test for the converted module.
 Commit all test, including the test networks, to the local branch.

 ##### 6.1.9 Module Documentation
-Make sure your module is documented properly in the git commits and code in addition to the module documentation as described in  [Chapter 8](#documenting-the-new-module).
+Make sure your module is documented properly in the Git commits and code in addition to the module documentation as described in [Chapter 8](#documenting-the-new-module).

-##### 6.1.10 Github Pull Request
+##### 6.1.10 GitHub Pull Request
 With the module fully completed, we can now submit it to be included in the main release of SCIRun using a pull request.
 Since there was a branch created for the new module, there should be regular commits as the module is ported.
 For the the pull request, make sure all the changes have been committed to the branch meant for the new module.
 Now make sure that the branch is up to date with the latest changes in the main branch of SCIRun.
-To do this, sync your fork and merge the SCIRun master branch as shown in the [Section 1.1.3](#113-creating-your-scirun-fork).Make sure the module branch is merge with the master branch and make sure that your local changes are pushed to github.
-To make a pull request, there is usually a short cut on the main github page of the SCIRun or you can check out the [github help page about it](https://help.github.com/articles/using-pull-requests/).
+To do this, sync your fork and merge the SCIRun master branch as shown in the [Section 1.1.3](#113-creating-your-scirun-fork).
+Make sure the module branch is merge with the master branch and make sure that your local changes are pushed to GitHub.
+To make a pull request, there is usually a short cut on the main GitHub page of the SCIRun or you can check out the [GitHub help page about it](https://help.github.com/articles/using-pull-requests/).
 Add some comments to the developers to know what to look for when reviewing the code.
-If you have changes to make, either that you noticed or requested by the developer, just commit it to the same branch and push it github and the pull request will track the changes until it is merged.
+If you have changes to make, either that you noticed or requested by the developer, just commit it to the same branch and push it GitHub and the pull request will track the changes until it is merged.

 #### 6.2 Common Function Changes